 About Our client

-The National Science Foundation, established in 1950 by Congress, and Caltrans, with the mission of improving lives and communities through transportation, jointly supported a research project to monitor the Golden Gate Bridge.
+The National Science Foundation, established in 1950 by Congress, and Caltrans, with the mission of improving lives and communities through transportation, jointly supported a research project conducted by the Civil Engineering Department of Princeton University and Kinemetrics focused on monitoring ambient vibrations of the Golden Gate Bridge.

 Project Objective